methods/tdse-accessForce-bids-api/README.md

       ```bash
       gmake run
       ```
-8. The API will be available at http://localhost:8080/api/bids
+ * The API will be available at http://localhost:8080/api/bids

+8. Follow this link to go to the authorization documentation: [Authorization Documentation](https://github.com/methods/tdse-accessForce-auth-stub/blob/main/README.md)

+9. In a new terminal enter the following command to run authorization server if not already running.
+This will be needed to generate a token:

+      ```bash
+      gmake authserver
+      ```
+ * The API will be available at http://localhost:5000/authorise

 --------------